MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-dns-guidance.md

 Windows contains a client-side DNS cache.
 Microsoft doesn't recommend disabling DNS client-side caching on DNS clients.
 A configuration in which DNS client-side caching is disabled isn't supported.

-Microsoft does not guarantee that a resolution will be found for issues that involve unsupported devices or configuration.
-If no resolution is found, the cost of an investigation into the incident is not refunded.
-If it is not agreed that a solution is not guaranteed, Microsoft Support will not fix the problem and will refund the cost of investigating the incident.
+Microsoft doesn't guarantee that a resolution will be found for issues that involve unsupported devices or configuration.
+If no resolution is found, the cost of an investigation into the incident isn't refunded.
+If it's not agreed that a solution isn't guaranteed, Microsoft Support won't fix the problem and will refund the cost of investigating the incident.

 ### DNS records are missing in a DNS zone